 To this day, every morning there are floating markets where farmers and traders transport their products on boats to trade.
 The main attractions of the city are the suburbs crossed by canals where much of the city’s commerce takes place.

 On the other hand, we have the mountainous area of Loksado.
-This part of Kalimantan is the home to an ethnic group of the Dayak Meratus indigenous tribes of the Dayak of Kalimantan who occupy traditional houses called Balai.
-Today there are at least 43 of these Balai that can be found in 9 villages throughout Loksado.
+This part of Kalimantan is the home to an ethnic group of the Dayak Meratus indigenous tribes of Kalimantan who occupy traditional houses called Balai.
+Today, there are at least 43 of these Balai that can be found in 9 villages throughout Loksado.
 A Balai is a traditional elongated wooden house with dozens of rooms of 3 by 4 meters and are occupied by dozens of families.

-For these two destinations, with one night in Bajarmasin and two in Loksado is enough, but this area of Borneo can be combined with the Tanjung Puting Orangutans (with two flights between the two points) with the Orangutans and Dayaks of East Borneo (with an internal flight) and even with the Derawan Archipelago where you will find the fantastic Maratua Island that I will explain a little later.
+For these two destinations, one night in Bajarmasin and two in Loksado are enough, but this area of Borneo can be combined with the Tanjung Puting Orangutans (with two flights between the two points), with the Orangutans and Dayaks of East Borneo (with a direct flight), and even with the Derawan Archipelago where you will find the fantastic Maratua Island that I will explain a little later.

 Located in East Borneo, the mighty Mahakam, Indonesia’s second longest river (after Kapuas, also in Borneo), is a microcosm of Kalimantan.
 As you sail upriver in search of the heart of Borneo, you’ll find many traditional ships coming down with the current selling groceries to the highest bidder.
 You’ll see centuries-old villages on the banks of the river, coal mines and logging camps, as well as incredibly tall trees looming next to oil palm plantations.